Richard Sherman says he’d be open to a Seahawks return. But does Seattle have a spot for him?

 “It’s always in the cards,’’ Sherman said during an appearance on the ESPN show First Take.
 “I spend my entire offseason in Seattle.
 It’s where I live.
 It’s where my family is.
 So it’s always in the cards.’’

-That backed up what coach Pete Carroll said after the draft Saturday when Carroll said the two have had multiple conversations this offseason and the team would not close the door on a possible return by one of the franchise’s best and most famous players.
+That backed up what Seahawks coach Pete Carroll said after the draft Saturday when Carroll said the two have had multiple conversations this offseason and the team would not close the door on a possible return by one of the franchise’s best and most famous players.

-The question now appears to be if Seattle would have the interest or need in re-signing Sherman — or enough of a need to make it worth Sherman’s while to return.
+The question now appears to be if Seattle would have the need to re-sign Sherman — or enough of a need to make it worth Sherman’s while to return.

 While Carroll said the Seahawks would be open to the idea of a Sherman return, he also made clear that signing another cornerback was not on the team’s immediate agenda.